What is ResonTech?

 | No Driver Layer | CUDA configurations break between environments.
 NCCL configuration for multi-node is an art form few master. |

-| No Autoscaler | Idle GPUs cost money while jobs queue.
+| No Autoscaler | Idle GPUs cost money while jobs wait.
 Over-provisioning is the only safe bet — and it is expensive. |

 | No Fault Tolerance | OOM crash = full restart, no checkpointing.
 A node fails at hour 47 of a 48-hour run.
 You start over. |